trong-le/aries-activity-github-source/README.md

 ## Configuration

 The configuration takes 3 required parameters, `user`, `password`, and `method`.
-And for each method, the required parameters vary.
+For each method, the required parameters vary.

 ### User
 The user account to retrieve data for.